 I would store CDs in the living room and the bathroom and the bedroom!

 It was good for me, but not for my girlfriend.
 She said, “Let’s get some space to live.”
-Every square metre was full of CDs at our home.
-So I looked for my first storage and office space, and found somewhere about 40 square metres [430 square feet] in size, around two kilometres from our house.
+Every square meter was full of CDs at our home.
+So I looked for my first storage and office space, and found somewhere about 40 square meters [430 square feet] in size, around two kilometers from our house.
 That was in May 2004.

 I worked there on my own for almost a year.
 In 2004 my revenue was about 60,000 – 70,000 Euros and around 25,000 Euros in profit, so it was OK for the first year.